 Sadly, we often keep turkey in a "Thanksgiving only" box, but the truth is, it's a great source of protein and a delicious one, too.
 In just 4 ounces of this air-fried turkey breast, you'll get a whopping 32 grams of protein.

 "Poultry such as turkey contains fewer calories per serving in comparison to many red meats," Zhu says.
 It provides mineral selenium, which functions as an antioxidant in the body to protect it from free radicals and to reduce oxidative stress, she adds.

 To make this a balanced meal, try pairing with starchy vegetables, whole-grains or legumes for a carbohydrate and a green leafy vegetable.

 Get the Air Fryer Turkey Breast recipe and nutrition info at Skinnytaste.

-If you're eating this as your main protein source for dinner, Zhu suggests adding the air-fried chickpeas to a veggie-packed salad.
-This plant-based protein also makes for a great snack when you're craving something salty or crunchy — it's a much healthier option than a bag of chips.
+This plant-based protein also makes for a great snack when you're craving something salty or crunchy — and it's a much more nutritious option than a bag of chips!

-Get the Ultra Crispy Air Fryer Chickpea recipe and nutrition info at Sweet Peas and Saffron.
+Get the Crispy Air Fryer Chickpea recipe and nutrition info at Sweet Peas and Saffron.